 Higher Education Disability Support Program

 The DSP provides funding for the Australian Disability Clearinghouse on Education and Training (ADCET) website.
-The site provides information and other resources to promote inclusive teaching and learning practices for people with disability.
+The site provides information, advice and resources to disability practitioners, teachers and students with disability, on inclusive practices within the post-secondary education sector.

 National Disability Coordination Officer Program

-The National Disability Coordination Officer (NDCO) Program supports a network of regionally-based officers to help people with disability access and participate in tertiary education and employment.
+The National Disability Coordination Officer (NDCO) Program works strategically to assist people with disability to access and participate in tertiary education and subsequent employment.

 National Centre for Student Equity in Higher Education (NCSEHE)